spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-and-managing-delivery-methods.md

 ![Create a delivery method](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Administration/Shipment/Creating+and+Managing+Shipment+Methods/create-delivery-method.png)

 3. To activate the delivery method, select the **Is active** checkbox.
-4. In the *Price & Tax* tab, do the following:
+4. On the **Price & Tax** tab, do the following:
    * Define the price for the delivery method per specific locale;
    * Select the tax set from the drop-down list.
-The values are taken from the **Taxes** > **Tax Sets** section.
+The values are taken from the **Taxes&nbsp;<span aria-label="and then">></span> Tax Sets** section.
 For more information, see [Managing tax sets](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/tax-sets/managing-tax-sets.html).

-5. In the *Store Relation* tab, select the stores in which the delivery method should be available.
+5. On the **Store Relation** tab, select the stores in which the delivery method should be available.

 ![Store relation](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Administration/Shipment/Creating+and+Managing+Shipment+Methods/store-relation-delivery-method.png)

 6. To keep the changes, click **Save**.
-This redirects you to the *Delivery Methods* page, where you can see the new delivery method on the list and the following message: '*Shipment method has been successfully saved*'.
+This redirects you to the **Delivery Methods** page, where you can see the new delivery method on the list and the following message: '*Shipment method has been successfully saved*'.

 ### Reference information: Creating delivery methods